pinsannigabo/SomethingBizarre/README.md

 (Analysis of Knot Invariants with Derived Relations between Jones and Alexander Polynomial)

 This topic won the:
-3rd Best Research Project Award (MCS-T Category)
-3rd Best Display Board (MCS-T Category)
+RSTF 3rd Best Research Project Award (MCS-T Category) RSTF 3rd Best Display Board (MCS-T Category)
-3rd Lourdes Choice Award (Overall, with prize money)
+RSTF 3rd Lourdes Choice Award (Overall, with prize money)

 Though we are a team, this website was entirely made by me, Gab.
 Though without them, this wouldn't have been possible.